Skip to contents

 recessions Data on U.S. recessions, past to present.
 Data include information on contraction, expansion, and cycle.

-SBCD A data set on banking, currency, debt, and debt-restructuring crises from1970 to 2017.
+SBCD A data set on banking, currency, debt, and debt-restructuring crises from 1970 to 2017.

 scb_regions This is a simple data set for matching region codes to the names of territorial units in Sweden, at least recorded/cataloged by the Central Bureau of Statistics in Sweden.